-Please know, if you aren't making 6 or 7 figures, you're not fully booked, or you have to take a side job or do scrappy work to get your bills paid thats just a reality, not an indictment.
+If you aren’t making 6 or 7 figures, you’re not fully booked, or you have to take a side job or do scrappy work to get your bills paid that's just a reality, not an indictment.

 You live and learn.
 Because that’s life.
 Nothing is ever perfect.
 Nothing.
 No matter how many flat lays or filters you share on Instagram.

 I want to hear what’s working for people.
 I want to know the messy and the reality and what it really takes to grow a business, because I know for me it’s never looked perfect.
 And I know that’s how it is for most.

 That’s why I share all of this.
 Does it scare me to tell you I’m not fully booked?
 Of course!
 Does it unnerve me to admit that I once had a successful business and now I’m starting out again with basically a blank slate and things feel scary?
 OMG YES.

 But I do this because this is where I’m at, and I know there are many of you in the same boat.

 No one builds a business overnight.
 It takes time and trust and a helluva lot of perseverance.